 Independence Day concert at Kopetdag Stadium.
 There will be performances of local popular artists and also traditional folk music and dance.
 A concert that tourists aren’t usually given access to, this will be a highlight of your trip.

-Visit the Akhalteke Horse Sport Complex and see the end of the horse racing season festivities.
+Visit the Akhalteke Horse Sports Complex and see the end of the horse racing season festivities.
 Horse racing is one of the President’s favourite hobbies and it has become a very important part of Turkmen life.
 An Akhalteke horse is even on the national emblem.
 We will see some races, then the presentations of prize winners in each race category, interspersed with performances of local dancers and singers.
 And if we’re lucky we might even be at the same event as the President himself.

 Drive 250km to Darvaza (The Gates of Hell) in 4WD’s.